ripred/Bang/README.md

 #### For Windows Users:
 ```
-rem Replace 'COM3' with the COM port your Arduino is connected to
+C:\> rem Replace 'COM3' with the COM port your Arduino is connected to
 C:\> runas /user:Administrator "cmd /c python -m arduino_exec.py COM3 2>&1"
 Waiting for a command from the Arduino...
 ```